SarboledaB/Code-gpt-Project/prompts-codegpt.md

 * make a delete request on react to the enpoint http://localhost:3000/courses with a param called id

 * make a put request on react to the enpoint http://localhost:3000/courses with a queryparam called id

+- create a form in react to create students with the following attributes StudentID, FirstName, LastName, Email ,Password

+- create a component in react to list students with the following attributes StudentID, FirstName, LastName, Email ,Password